gvwilson/thirdbit/src/fiction/santas/index.md

 Ten strides, twenty…
 When had he started counting his steps?
 Did other people when they were afraid?
-And did they ask themselves inane questions at times like this?
+And did they ask themselves inane questions at times like this?[^inane]

+[^inane]: Yes.

 Yellow-tinged light from a pair of camping lanterns lit up the lab.
 Santa Greenwood unslung his ax and nodded at the door frame standing between the lanterns.
 "I'll go first, just in case," he said gruffly.
 Finner nodded,
-suddenly too tired to ask "in case of what?"
+too tired to ask "in case of what?"

 Santa Hood spun the dials.
 Something geometrically impossible happened to Santa Greenwood.